This classic Greek Frappé recipe is super easy to make and uses just 3 simple ingredients, the main one being instant coffee.

 - Ice cubes

-- Milk, heavy cream, condensed milk, or evaporated milk to taste (optional)
+- Milk (optional), or use heavy cream, condensed milk, or evaporated milk to taste (optional)

 Instructions

-- Pour 2 teaspoon instant coffee granules, 2 teaspoon (or more) sugar, and 2 tablespoon water into a small mason jar with a thigh-fitting lid or cocktail shaker.
-Close the lid tightly and shake vigorously for 1-2 minutes until very foamy.
+- Pour 2 teaspoon instant coffee granules, 2 teaspoon (or more) sugar, and 2 tablespoon water into a small mason jar with a thigh-fitting lid or cocktail shaker. [*See our step-by-step process photos in the post above and extra tips.]

 - Fill a tall glass halfway with ice cubes.
-Pour the froth into the glass and slowly top off with cold water.
-Leave room for heavy cream or milk, if using.
+Pour the foam into the glass and slowly top off with cold water.

 Video